HomeExchange is a platform similar to Airbnb or VRBO but instead of paying for your stay with a credit card, you exchange properties.

 - Becoming a member

-- Sharing your code with your friends and family and earning once they sign-up
+- Sharing your referral code with your friends and family and earning once they sign-up

 - Reciprocal exchanges where your property “costs” more than theirs*

-- Each time you exchange your home for GPs and it is not a reciprocal exchange
+- Each time you exchange your home for Guest Points (GPs) and it is not a reciprocal exchange

 *You don’t have to exchange for the same value.
 My home can be 250GPs/night and I can exchange with someone who is offering their place for 150GPs/night.
 They would owe me the equivalent of 30GPs/night.